-- 15. The Ascension Group Benefit Consultants Inc. and Vincent Grant Olfert (July 2024): a nominee and agency breached Council Rule 7(11) by failing to ensure the agency had E&O coverage between May 2016 and February 2023 a lapse of approximately six years and nine months.
-The nominee submitted that the agency did not conduct insurance business.
-It was considered a mitigating factor that the lapse was unintentional, occurring as an oversight of the nominee.
-Aggravating factors included the length of the lapse (over six years) and the nominee's long experience in the industry.
-Council fined the agency \$10,000 and the nominee \$2,000; they were also assessed costs. - 16.
-Everything Financial Consultants / Peter Joseph Cishecki (February 2019): a licensee and agency breached Council Rule 7(11) by failing to ensure the agency had E&O coverage, and, as a result, the agency had operated in an unlicensed capacity for a period of approximately two years.
+- 15. Everything Financial Consultants / Peter Joseph Cishecki (February 2019): a licensee and agency breached Council Rule 7(11) by failing to ensure the agency had E&O coverage, and, as a result, the agency had operated in an unlicensed capacity for a period of approximately two years.
 After issuing an intended decision, the agency and licensee requested a hearing.
 Following the hearing, Council made the following orders: a condition was placed on the agency and licensee's Life Agent licences requiring the licensee to complete the Council Rules Course.
-Additionally, Council fined the licensee \$5,000 and the agency \$10,000; they were also jointly and severally liable to pay Council's hearing costs. - 17.
+Additionally, Council fined the licensee \$5,000 and the agency \$10,000; they were also jointly and severally liable to pay Council's hearing costs. - 16.
 Global Warranty (West Coast) Corporation / Andrew Mark Hall (June 2017): an agency failed to disclose discipline by the Insurance Council of Saskatchewan, failed to maintain E&O coverage for a period of 138 days, and failed to notify Council when it ceased to have E&O coverage.
-Council made an order to fine the agency \$6,000, fine the nominee \$1,000, and to impose a condition on the nominee's general insurance licence requiring him to complete the Council Rules Course. - 18.
+Council made an order to fine the agency \$6,000, fine the nominee \$1,000, and to impose a condition on the nominee's general insurance licence requiring him to complete the Council Rules Course. - 17.
 Council recognizes, having reviewed the precedents, that the approach it has adopted for disciplining licensees who have breached Council Rules pertaining to E&O coverage requirements is to assess a "baseline" fine of \$1,000 for roughly each year in which a licensee fails to maintain E&O coverage.
-In some cases, mitigating factors are identified that support a lowering of the fine. - 19.
+In some cases, mitigating factors are identified that support a lowering of the fine. - 18.
 Council identified several mitigating factors.
 Council considered the most significant mitigating factor to be that the Former Agency did not conduct any insurance business during the Lapse Period.
 As a result, no harm, or risk of harm, resulted to the public from the Former Agency's breach.
-Council also considered the fact that the Former Agency was winding down business to be slightly mitigating, because it further suggested that the Former Agency did not breach its obligations intentionally nor would it be likely to repeat the breach. - 20.
+In addition, Council considered the Former Agency's breach to have been unintentional, caused by an unanticipated change in management resulting from a death in the family business.
+Council also considered the fact that the Former Agency was winding down business to be slightly mitigating, because it further suggested that the Former Agency did not breach its obligations intentionally nor would it be likely to repeat the breach. - 19.
 Council considered the significant length of the Lapse Period to be aggravating.